 - because of his excellent references, and he also helps the Camels at the pyramids near Cairo in his spare time.

 - Because his specialization as a veterinarian is Working Animals.
-At the NGO where he works in Cairo, this mainly concerns donkeys and horses.
+At the Brooke Hospital for Animals where he worked in Cairo, this mainly concerned donkeys and horses.

 - Besides Arabic, he also speaks the cultural language of the Bedouin & also speaks excellent English.